killme2008/node-zk-browser/README.md

 Then edit app.js to configure your zk hosts

           var zkclient = new ZkClient("localhost:2181");

+Or you can pass it by enviroment variable:

+         export ZK_HOST="localhost:2181"

+in `start.sh`.

 And edit user.json to configure your administrator account: